 - Death or legal incapacity of the employee

 - Expiration of the employment contract’s appointed term

-Any discussion of breach of contract begins with an explanation of ‘at will’ employment.
-This terms describes the fact that an employer has the right to hire or fire someone for any reason with or without good cause subject to certain exceptions.
+Any discussion of breach of contract begins with an explanation of “at-will” employment.
+According to California Labor Code 2922, this term describes the fact that an employer has the right to hire or fire someone for any reason with or without good cause subject to certain exceptions.

 However, when an employer hires or fires someone based on certain protected categories and characteristics, it is a violation of anti-discrimination law.
 These laws protect all employees from discrimination on the job and apply to specific types of discrimination known as protected categories.
 Typically, protected categories include race, color, national origin, sex, religion, age, disability and sexual orientation.

 Additionally, the at-will employment doctrine does not apply when there is a valid employment contract between an employer and employee.
 When an employer breaks the contract that has been created between employer and employer, doing so is considered breach of contract and an at-will employment defense is not applicable.

 Exploring the Terms and Validity of a Contract

 The provisions of a contract can be numerous, and there are no limits to the number of terms or conditions a written employment contract may contain.
 There are several elements that must be met for an employment contract to be considered legally valid.
 These include:

 - Offer and Acceptance.
 This means that one party (typically the employer) makes an offer to another party (the employee) and that offer is accepted.